rseo0301/lol-esports-ranking-model/README.md

 Creating a Machine Learning Model that will predict the rankings of a given set of professional League of Legends teams.

 # Front-End Repo
-Our front-end repo is visible at https://github.com/michaelt16/Riot-Hackathon-FrontEnd
+Our front-end repo is available at https://github.com/michaelt16/Riot-Hackathon-FrontEnd